What to Expect Throughout a Dental Veneer Procedure?

 Dental veneers can be made from two primary materials: porcelain and resin-composite.
 Each option has unique benefits and costs.

 Porcelain veneers are known for their durability and aesthetic appeal.
 They are stain-resistant and resemble natural tooth enamel closely.
 Composite veneers, while more affordable, may not last as long and can be more susceptible to staining.
-Ceramic-based options like zirconia provide strength and aesthetic benefits but typically come at a higher cost.

 Comparison of Techniques